B1-B2 Visa For USA – Complete Guide

 Qualifications OR Eligibility Requirements

 According to section 214(b) of the INA, every B-1/B-2 applicant is presumed to be an intending immigrant.
-This is a legal pre-supposition.

-You must dispel this by demonstrating:
+You must dispel this legal presupposition by demonstrating:

-• That you are visiting the United States temporarily for purposes
+• That you are visiting the United States temporarily for purposes such as tourism, pleasure, or medical treatment

 • That you intend to remain in the United States for a limited amount of time